ropensci-archive/Rclean/joss/paper.md

 To provide support for easier refactoring in R, we have created `Rclean`.
-The `Rclean` package provides tools to automatically reduce a script to the parts that are specifically relevant to a research product (e.g. a scientific report, academic talk, research article, etc.).
+The `Rclean` package provides tools to automatically reduce a script to the parts that are specifically relevant to a research product (e.g., a scientific report, academic talk, research article, etc.)
-Although potentially useful to all R coders, it was designed to ease refactoring for scientists that use R but do not have formal training in software engineering.
+Although potentially useful to all R coders, it was designed to ease refactoring for scientists who use R but do not have formal training in software engineering.

 Methods